Our Research

 Vaccine Vector Design and Construction

 Science is moving at an ever-increasing speed, which provides the laboratory with a continuous source of new ideas and inspiration for vaccine vector design.
-This is an area of our laboratory that is therefore always ‘Under Construction’.
-In 2017 a spinout company based on technology developed in The Jarvis Laboratory was incorporated to provide an additional vehicle for vaccine development.
+This is an area of my laboratory that is therefore always ‘Under Construction’.

 Check out our recent publications!